ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Trusted Execution Environment Provisioning

-A Trusted Application Manager (TAM) server is responsible for managing the applications running in a Trusted Execution Environment (TEE) of a client device, as described in {{TEEParch}}.
+A Trusted Application Manager (TAM) server is responsible for managing the applications running in a Trusted Execution Environment (TEE) of a client device, as described in {{-teep-arch}}.
 To achieve its purpose, the TAM needs to assess the state of a TEE, or of applications in the TEE, of a client device.
 The TEE conducts Remote Attestation Procedures with the TAM, which can